 In this context, Switzerland is committed to rules that foster innovation and prosperity, that are applied uniformly worldwide and that are subject to a dispute settlement mechanism.
 The aim is to create legal certainty for affected businesses.

 In January 2022, the Federal Council decided to implement the minimum tax rate agreed by the OECD and G20 member states by means of a constitutional amendment.
 Based on that decision, a temporary ordinance should ensure that the minimum tax rate can come into force on 1 January 2024.
 The law will be enacted subsequently in the conventional manner.
-Parliament agreed on the constitutional article on the OECD minimum tax in December 2022 and the Swiss electorate will vote on the bill in June 2023.
+Parliament agreed on the constitutional article on the OECD minimum tax in December 2022 and the Swiss electorate approved the project in June 2023.

 Implementation of the OECD minimum tax rate in Switzerland (link to the website of the FDF)